TheJumpCloud/jcapi-ruby/jcapiv2/docs/UserGroupsApi.md

 accept = "application/json" # String |

 opts = {
-  limit: 10, # Integer | The number of records to return at once.
+  limit: 10 # Integer | The number of records to return at once.
-  skip: 0 # Integer | The offset into the records to return.
+  skip: 0, # Integer | The offset into the records to return.
 }

 begin
-  #List the LDAP Servers associated with a User Group
+  #List the LDAP Servers bound to a User Group
   result = api_instance.graph_user_group_traverse_ldap_server(group_id, content_type, accept, opts)
   p result
 rescue JCAPIv2::ApiError => e